lauralola/adoption_form_response/README.md

 From the menu page only 4 options are given for input a/d/k/f.
 Again this was tested with multiple different combinations and all functioning.
 The respective letters lead to different areas of the program and this was seen on testing.

 Within the entry date management area there again is a y/n input question which was tested as above to ensure functionality.
 Another input asks then for an integer to delete a row.
 This must be an integer and this was tested as above with many different inputs to ensure only a single number can be entered.
+After a deletion occurs the program returns updated information on the number of applications remaining and the number of records over 6 months.
+This was tested to ensure accuracy by deleting rows with no records, deleting rows with old data and new data to ensure all returned data was accurate.

+After each fucntion there is an option to finish session or return to menu and the user must input m for menu or f to end session.
+This was tested as above to ensure functionality.

 [Back to top](#contents)